capnspacehook/rose/language_guide.md

 Optional parameters *must* come after positional parameters, both when declaring a function and calling it.
 If a type for a optional parameter is not given, it will be inferred from the default value.

 ### Variadic Parameters
 Variadic parameters are parameters that accept any number of arguments.
-They are created by prepending an ellipses `...` to the parameter name.
+They are created by prepending ellipses `...` to the parameter name.
 There can only be *one* variadic parameter per function, and it must be the *last* parameter.
 Inside the function, all the arguments passed to the variadic parameter is accessible as a list.
 ```
 fn fullFunc(x, y=2, ...z) { // ok, variadic parameter is last
 	print("I compile :)")